-In this study, we compared the microbial profiles of tissue samples from two species of Rattus (Rattus rattus and Rattus norvegicus) using the shotgun metagenome sequencing taxonomic classification software, Kraken2, CLARK, and CLARK-s.
-We specifically address how the use of different DBs and software influence diagnostic results for a specific pathogen of interest and how different profiling results can affect the downstream analyses.
-We also focused on the specific detection of the zoonotic pathogen Leptospira in rat kidneys.
-The objectives of the current study are to 1) compare the taxonomical profiles of our dataset classified by Kraken2 using three different DBs; 2) compare the microbial profiles of our dataset classified by Kraken2, CLARK, and CLARK-s; 3) identify the presence of potential zoonotic pathogens such as Leptospira from each software’s profiling results; 4) address if different software can bias the indices characterizing within samples microbial diversity and between samples microbial relationships; and 5) compare taxa identified significantly different in abundance between different tissue samples from each software’s microbial profile.
-We present data demonstrating the significant differences among the characterizations of the microbial communities analyzed from the microbial profiles obtained using different DB and software.
-We also show that the three software report discrepant results for the presence of Leptospira and that their microbial profiling is found to be less sensitive for pathogen detection than traditional laboratory techniques.
-This study presents the biases introduced by metagenomic profiling software for microbial community characterization and the limit of using shotgun metagenomics as the tool for pathogen detection.
+In this study, we compared the microbial profiles of tissue samples from two species of Rattus (Rattus rattus and Rattus norvegicus) using different metagenomic software and DBs.
+Specifically, we 1) compared the taxonomical profiles classified by four DBs and nine metagenomics profiling software listed above, 2) determined their effect in the downstream analyses and result interpretation; and 3) identified the presence of potential zoonotic pathogens such as Leptospira from each software’ profiling results.

 Materials and Methods

 Samples.
-Tissue samples from the kidney (K), spleen (S), and lung (L) were obtained from four rats from two different species, Rattus rattus (R28) and Rattus norvegicus (R22, R26, and R27).
+Tissue samples from kidney (K), spleen (S), and lung (L) were obtained from four rats from two different species, Rattus rattus (R28) and Rattus norvegicus (R22, R26, and R27).
 Rats were captured from the island of Saint Kitts (longitude 17.3434 N and latitude – 62.7559W) following protocols approved by the Ross University School of Veterinary Medicine (RUSVM) IACUC (approval # 17-01-04).
 DNA was extracted from samples using DNeasy Blood and Tissue Kits (QIAGEN Scientific Inc., MD, USA), following the manufacturer's protocol.

 Metagenomic shotgun sequencing.
 DNA sample quality was assessed via analysis of the DNA purity and integrity with the agarose gel.
 DNA purity (OD260/OD280) and concentration were measured using the Nanodrop and Qubit 2.0.
 The library for metagenomic sequences was constructed with 1 g DNA per sample.
 Sequencing libraries were generated using NEBNext Ultra DNA Library Prep Kit for Illumina following manufacturer's instructions.
 The DNA sample was fragmented (350 bp), end-polished, A-tailed, ligated with Illumina sequencing adaptor and amplified with the PCR technique.
 The PCR products were then purified for sequencing.
 Before sequencing, samples were clustered on a cBot Cluster Generation System, then sequenced on an Illumina HiSeq platform for paired-end reads.

-Data pre-processing.
+Data pre-processing

 Sequencing adapters, low-quality reads, and host DNA reads within the metagenomic samples were removed using the software KneadData (The Huttenhower Lab, no date) with the default Trimmomatic (Bolger, Lohse and Usadel, 2014) (version 0.33) settings (SLIDINGWINDOW:4:20 MINLEN:50) and the "—very-sensitive" Bowtie (Langmead et al., 2019) (version 2.3) option.
 The hosts' reference sequences, which were used to separate host reads from the microbial reads, were downloaded from the NCBI's RefSeq DB (Human: GCA_000001405.28_GRCh38.p13; R. norvegicus: GCF_015227675.2_mRatBN7.2; R. rattus: GCF_011064425.1_Rrattus_CSIRO_v1).

-Metagenomic profiling.
+Metagenomic profiling